AbhinavA10/ML-courses/Data-Analysis/DataSci Notes.md

 # Week 5 - Model Evaluation and Refinement

-In-sample evaluation tells how well our mdoel will fit data used to train it.
+In-sample evaluation tells how well our model will fit data used to train it.
 But, it doesn't tell how well trained model can be used to predict new data.

-Solution: split data into *training* (in-sample evaluation) and *test* (out-of-sample evaluation)data.
+Solution: split data into *training* (in-sample evaluation) and *test* (out-of-sample evaluation) data.
+This a common pattern in supervised ML.

 For splitting data, usually 70% of data is for training, and 30% for testing.
 - use training set to build and train model